 Students will gain knowledge of injuries and dysfunctions of the body and how physical therapy is utilized for these conditions.
 Students will also be introduced to basic treatment methods and patient care in the neurological physical therapy setting.
 This includes patient/therapist safety transferring and positioning patients from wheel chairs/walkers to tables.
 Students will also learn the proper use of gait belts to safely retrain gait.
-Students practice will gain knowledge and utilization also in the of proprioceptive neuromuscular facilitation (PNF) patterns to restore function.
+Students will also gain knowledge and practice in the utilization of proprioceptive neuromuscular facilitation (PNF) patterns to restore function.